indrabasak/stackoverflow-indra/README.md

 Indra's stackoverflow Examples
 =================================
-Examples related to my answers given by me in [stackoverflow](https://stackoverflow.com/users/8012379/indra-basak)
+Examples related to my answers in [stackoverflow](https://stackoverflow.com/users/8012379/indra-basak)

 ### Build
 Execute the following command from the parent directory: